 Mostly, though, he stands out at the on-court cat-and-mouse game.
-And he has been particularly effective over his last half-dozen outings, beginning with his season-high 33-point barrage in a victory at Mercer on Nov.
+And he was been particularly effective over a half-dozen outings earlier this season, beginning with his season-high 33-point barrage in a victory at Mercer on Nov.
 29.

-He is averaging 24.5 points a game in that stretch, including a 30-point effort at North Carolina and a 27-pointer against Hartford on Wednesday, while making exactly half of his 60 3-point attempts.
+He averaged 24.5 points a game in that stretch, including a 30-point effort at North Carolina and a 27-pointer against Hartford, while making exactly half of his 60 3-point attempts.

 They are looking to make their second NCAA Tournament appearance in his career, the other having come two years ago.
 And he is looking to wring as much as he can out of the time he has left.